nicolas-goyon/Elysian-Outpost/Documentation/PM - Detail/Iteration 1 - Voxel Engine.md

 TODO
 Should I implement a physics engine inside the Voxel engine or should i put them appart and having it like micro-services that interact but not coupled ?
 Isn't it too hard to make ?

+TODO
+Is it the job to the Voxel engine to know what block is displayed ? or is it the core that only send to the engine what block should be displayed ?
+Like does the core send every blocs and the engine does whatever or is it the engine to filter things ? or both ?

 ## Storage